zakzhu/ansible-init/README.md

 To achieve best practice, the design concept  of ansible-init mostly follows two thought below:

-- **Decouple and share**
+- **Decouple and Share**
-- **Convention over configuration**
+- **Convention over Configuration**

 ### Directory Layout

-The top level of the ansible project's directory would contain files and directories like so:
+The top level of a new ansible project's directory would contain files and directories like so:

 ```
 ├── ansible.cfg